PaddlePaddle/PaddleSpeech/README.md

 ## Installation

-For this project was developed in PaddlePaddle V2 API, which is not maintained officially any more, we only support [running it in Docker image](#running-in-docker-container), instead of building environment from source code.
+For this project was developed in PaddlePaddle V2 API, which is not maintained officially any more, we only support [running it in Docker container](#running-in-docker-container), instead of building environment from source code.
 And we are going to release the update to the latest Paddle Fluid API very soon, please keep an eye on this project.

 ## Getting Started